Travel With a Toddler Tips – Pros and Cons

 Savannah meets Alida

 • Hiking is much easier with toddlers.
-You can throw them in a hiking backpack (our favourite is here) and still have a fabulous time.
+You can throw them in a hiking backpack and still have a fabulous time.
 The older toddlers will be able to even take short hikes with you.
 Savannah amazed us with her mammoth barefoot 4km return walk to the Pinnacles in Grampians National Park.
 (Update.
 She’s just completed a 15 mile hike, with an elevation gain of 4,000 ft in the North Cascades National Park at 8 years of age)

 • Toddler travel can still be cheap as they’ll often still get free admission for many places.